Aliases for EPHA7 Gene

 GeneCards Summary for EPHA7 Gene

 EPHA7 (EPH Receptor A7) is a Protein Coding gene.
-Diseases associated with EPHA7 include Mediastinal Malignant Lymphoma and Gallbladder Adenocarcinoma.
-Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with EPHA7 include Gallbladder Adenocarcinoma and Mediastinal Malignant Lymphoma.
+Among its related pathways are Development Slit-Robo signaling and EPH-Ephrin signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is EPHA5.

 UniProtKB/Swiss-Prot for EPHA7 Gene